nrasif/nrasif/README.md

 ## Hello there! 👋
-I am Nahari Rasif, a fresh graduate from Department of Geophysical Engineering, Sepuluh Nopember Institute of Technology, Surabaya.
+I am Nahari Rasif, a fresh graduate from Department of Geophysical Engineering, Sepuluh Nopember Institute of Technology, Surabaya with title of Outstanding Graduate.
 Even though I wasn't in data-related major, I am very motivated and curious about big data and how it is implemented and used in the real world.

 Currently, I'm studying and deepening in the field of data analytics and a little bit in the field of machine learning.
 Because of my love for python programming, I also got a chance to become a Geoscience Data Analyst in Pertamina Hulu Mahakam before even graduate with daily task handling petroleum big data with Python, and now, I'm working for Waviv Technologies as Geoscience Data Scientist & Analyst.
 I write guides and explanations about my projects (either Python, MySQL, or Tableau) in my mean time on [Medium](https://medium.com/@naharirasif).